Chen Shui-bian: Post-presidency

-In 2016, the United States Department of Justice stated it will return "approximately $1.5 million to Taiwan, the proceeds of the sale of a forfeited New York condominium and a Virginia residence that the United States alleged in its complaint were purchased with the proceeds of bribes."
+In July 2016, the United States Department of Justice announced it returned "approximately $1.5 million to Taiwan, the proceeds of the sale of a forfeited New York condominium and a Virginia residence that the United States alleged in its complaint were purchased with the proceeds of bribes."
+It also stated that Hong Kong and Swiss bank accounts, shell companies, and a St. Kitts and Nevis trust were used to launder the bribes that paid for the American properties.
+It was an inter-agency and international effort between the U.S. Justice Department, U.S. Immigration and Customs Enforcement's Homeland Security Investigations, and Taiwan's Supreme Prosecutors Office's Special Investigations Division.

 Health and medical parole

 In September 2012, Chen was admitted to Taoyuan General Hospital after complaints of having difficulty urinating, where it was concluded that he had suffered from a minor stroke.
 He was subsequently transferred to the Taipei Veterans General Hospital for further testing, where he was diagnosed with sleep apnea, severe depression and other cognitive disorders.
 His symptoms included stuttering and memory loss.

-He attempted suicide on Sunday, June 2, 2013.
+He attempted suicide on Sunday, 2 June 2013.
 In January 2015, Chen was released from prison on medical parole due to his ailing (but undiagnosed) condition.

 His time spent under medical parole does not count toward his prison sentence.
 Part of the terms of his medical parole stipulate that he cannot participate in public political discussions.
 In January 2021, he started a radio show of non-political nature.
+Some people called this issue out because Chen Shui-bian appeared to be in perfect health.

+Chen currently serves as the host of a radio program.